DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 #### The Psychological Traps of Awakening

-As the investigators completed their work, they reflected on the psychological risks they had observed in themselves and others who undergo this type of investigation.
+As I completed this work, I reflected on the psychological risks I had observed in myself and others who undergo this type of investigation.
 Understanding these patterns can help you navigate them more skillfully:

 **The Overwhelm Trap**: When you begin to see the scope of systematic manipulation, it can feel crushing.
 The problems seem too large, too entrenched, too sophisticated for any individual to address.
 This can lead to paralysis or despair.